Find answers to frequently asked questions about connecting virtually with a Duke urgent care provider.

 Virtual visits are HIPAA-compliant, allowing for a safe and confidential visit with a provider.
 A summary will be sent to your Duke MyChart account.

-A virtual visit must be held through your Duke MyChart account on a mobile device or computer with a webcam.
+A virtual visit occurs through your Duke MyChart account on a mobile device or computer with a webcam.
 Instructions and details on specifications are in this FAQ.